ALMSIVI/novel-tools-py/docs/references.md

 **Arguments:**

 - md_filename (str, optional, default=text.md): The filename of the markdown file.
-- in_dir (Path, optional): The directory to read the text file from.
+- in_dir (DirectoryPath, optional): The directory to read the text file from.
 Required if the filename does not contain the path.
 - encoding (str, optional, default=utf-8): The encoding of the file.
 - verbose (bool, optional, default=False): If set to True, additional information, including line number and raw line info, will be added to the data object.
 - levels (dict[int, str], optional, default={1: 'book_title', 2: 'volume_title', 3: 'chapter_title'}): Specifies what level the header should be for each type.